 Today was just one of those days where you just feel like you’re going bananas.
 The kiddo getting up at 4:45 a.m. pretty much set the tone.
 We finally fell back to sleep, only to OVER-sleep and have to do the mad dash to get to school in time.
-And for some reason my hair today is so flat it looks painted on.
+And for some reason my hair today is so flat it looks spray painted on.
 I’m bloated, and cranky and feeling frumpy AF.

 Driving home in the rain post school drop off, I pulled up beside a car at a stop sign.
 I glanced over to see a man clinging to the steering wheel, crying.
 It startled me.
 What horrible event occurred in his life to cause him such grief?
 I’ve been thinking about him all day.
 I can’t stop.

 After school I dragged myself out to buy a few groceries.
 I had a tired little kid with me so about two minutes in she started begging to ride in the cart.
 So I heaved her in.
 Thirty seconds later, she wanted out.
 So I hauled her back out.
-She was completely out of sorts so I caved and bought a box of crackers for her to nibble while we shopped.
+She was completely out of sorts so I caved and bought a bag of goldfish crackers for her to nibble while we shopped.

-As I headed toward the checkout I heard a woman speaking to her son.
+As we headed toward the checkout I heard a woman speaking to her son.
 I recognized her voice immediately.
 It took a moment to place her, but she was definitely a girl I worked with twenty years ago.
 On any other day, I would’ve gone up to her and asked what she had been up to?

-As I bagged the groceries, I couldn’t help but eavesdrop on the angry man behind me complaining to the Customer Service Manager about some mouldy food item he was trying to return.
+As I bagged the groceries, I couldn’t help but eavesdrop on the very angry man behind me complaining to the Customer Service Manager about some mouldy food item he was trying to return.
 He was in quite a state.
 The kiddo even stopped pilfering the chocolate bars, hair elastics and batteries to listen in.